simgrid/simgrid/docs/source/app_smpi.rst

 ..
-Warning:: Some collective may require specific conditions to be executed correctly (for instance having a communicator with a power of two number of nodes only), which are currently not enforced by Simgrid.
+Warning:: Some collective may require specific conditions to be executed correctly (for instance having a communicator with a power of two number of nodes only), which are currently not enforced by SimGrid.
 Some crashes can be expected while trying these algorithms with unusual sizes/parameters

+To retrive the full list of implemented algorithms in your version of SimGrid, simply use ``smpirun --help-coll``.

 MPI_Alltoall
 ^^^^^^^^^^^^